jiajia111/dsp/01a-install.md

 ipython notebook
 spyder
 ```

-    *Seems installed but get error when running "Python" in the command line*
+>> TM: Seems installed but get error when running "Python" in the command line

 Second, inside any of those Python interpreters, you should be able to
 do all of these without error: